Marx v. Akers Case Brief

 Frequently Asked Questions

-A plaintiff must plead with particularity facts showing that: (1) a majority of directors are interested or not independent, or (2) the board failed to inform itself to a degree reasonably necessary, or (3) the transaction is so egregious that it could not be the product of sound business judgment (i.e., waste).
-Generalized or conclusory allegations are insufficient.
+The plaintiff must allege particularized facts showing at least one of three things: (1) a majority of the board was interested in or dominated by interested parties concerning the compensation decision; (2) the board failed to inform itself to a degree reasonably necessary (a process failure); or (3) the compensation decision was so egregious that it could not be the product of sound business judgment (i.e., facial waste).
+Conclusory assertions of “excessive” pay are insufficient.

 Conclusion